721labs/partial-common-ownership/docs/security/custom-erc721-vs-openzeppelin-5.6.1.md

 OpenZeppelin's affected shape relied on one `_update` operation representing mint, transfer, and burn.
 This implementation has no equivalent path.
 Adding a new internal zero-owner revert would therefore not close a reachable mint primitive, but could change inherited-extension behavior and revert data.
-Such a change is outside Stage 10.
+It is not required to address the upstream issue.

 The adjacent zero-operator difference is also retained.
-An approval for `address(0)` cannot be exercised by an EVM caller, while its state and `ApprovalForAll` event are observable and compatibility-protected.
+An approval for `address(0)` cannot be exercised by an EVM caller, while its state and `ApprovalForAll` event are observable and regression-tested.
 Changing it requires a separately authorized semantic proposal.

 ## Receiver behavior and construction-time addresses

 OpenZeppelin 4's removed `Address.isContract` helper returned
 `account.code.length > 0`.
-Stage 10 spells out that same expression directly,
-so the receiver boundary is unchanged:
+The project spells out that same expression directly, so the receiver boundary is unchanged:

 - EOAs skip `onERC721Received`.